farjadilyas/farjadilyas/README.md

 - :school: I am a `Senior` at the National University of Computer and Emerging Sciences (FAST-NUCES)
 - :trophy: `Google Summer of Code` 2021 Student Android Developer with AnkiDroid
 - :technologist: I love using Software as a solution for every `Problem`
-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [my Résumé](https://drive.google.com/file/d/11qCj7FODj0w3L2Jngfbl9K0AfaomiqDd/view?usp=sharing).
 - :nerd_face: Always `learning new things`

 ## 📊🔥 GitHub Stats